OfficialPixelBrush/beta-wiki/worlds/generation.md

 <sub>Colors adjusted be more visible.</sub>

 Continentalness and Depth are 2D, while Low, High and Selector noise are 3D.
 As a result, only the lowest slice of each is shown.
+Tree Density is 2D as well, but only used during the [population stage](population#trees) for trees.

 ### Terrain Noise
 This function utilizes 5 of our Perlin Noise Generators, 2 in 2D and 3 in 3D.